How to Hydrate Your Dry Hair in the Summer Heat

 Add a scalp massage to your weekly hair-care routine either when you shampoo your hair or at some point later in the day—you can even ask your partner for a scalp massage while you relax on the couch at the end of the night.
 Why is this so important?
 Because when you massage your scalp, you increase blood flow and sebum production (your scalp’s healthy, natural oil).

 And while you’re at it, don’t be afraid to add oils back into your scalp and hair by applying coconut oil, argan oil, avocado oil or jojoba oil during your scalp massage.
 Or you could make your life simpler by reaching for your Superpower Serum and Liquid Comb, designed to make adding oil back into your scalp easier than ever while also conditioning the skin and hair at the roots.

 Rather than having to run to your stylist for a deep-conditioning treatment, why not make it happen at home instead?
 All you really need is a restorative mask and a source of heat, such as a deep conditioning heat cap.

-While adding heat certainly isn't a requirement for many hair masks—including our Hair Redemption Restorative Butter Masque, which is designed to penetrate deeply into the hair shaft while also locking in moisture—applying heat to your hair, which will open the shafts in the cuticles so that they can absorb as much moisture as possible.
-Adding a deep-conditioning treatment to your hair-care routine once or twice a month will bring the moisture you need back into your thirsty locks.
+While adding heat certainly isn't a requirement for many hair masks—including our Hair Redemption Restorative Butter Masque, which is designed to penetrate deeply into the hair shaft while also locking in moisture—applying heat to your hair will help open the cuticles in the hair shaft so that they can absorb as much moisture as possible.
+Adding a deep-conditioning treatment to your hair-care routine a couple of times a month or evenly weekly will bring the moisture you need back into your thirsty locks.

-One of the easiest things you can do is make hair, skin, and nail supplements a part of your daily wellness regimen.
+One of the easiest things you can do is make hair-friendly supplements a part of your daily wellness regimen.
 While environmental and outside factors are often to blame for the health of your hair, you can give yourself a leg up by promoting hair health from the inside out.